qin-guan/study-harder/docs/np/ict/matt/3-basic-static-analysis.md

 !!! tip

-    Compilers can append `$...` to the end of the names to dictate the ordering within a section
+    Compilers can append `$...` to the end of the names to dictate the ordering within a section.
+For example “.text$X” is before “.text$Y” in the .text section

 ##### `.text`